sh0nk/matplotlib4j/README.md

     plt.show();
 ```

+## Dependency

+* Java 8
+* Python with Matplotlib installed

+It may work with almost all not too old `Python` and `Matplotlib` versions, but no guarantee.
+It has been tested with

+* Python 2.7.10
+* Matplotlib 1.3.1

 ## Configure on your project

 Currently this project is not registered on a public repository.
 It is required to publish to your maven local repository first.